Crusade of Romanianism: Stelescu's assassination and aftermath

-On July 14, 1936, the death squad made its first move on Stelescu, ambushing him as he arrived for one of his meetings with Karadja.
+On July 14, 1936, the death squad made its first move on Stelescu, ambushing him as he arrived for one of his meetings with Caradja.
 He was able to chase them with the loaded pistol that he now always carried on him.
 Later that month, Stelescu was recovering at the Brâncovenesc Hospital, where he had undergone an emergency appendectomy.
 Seizing on this opportunity, the Decemviri stormed into the hospital building and shot Stelescu to death.
 This murder left an enduring mark on public memory because of its ritualistic nature: Stelescu's body was not just riddled with bullets, but also bludgeoned or hacked to pieces.
 It was condemned by Nichifor Crainic, hitherto a propagandist for the Guard, who published a rebuke in his Calendarul newspaper.
 Allegedly intimidated by the Guard, Prime Minister Gheorghe Tătărescu ordered that Stelescu's burial in Bellu Cemetery take place with relative haste and secrecy; despite such efforts, "about a hundred members of the Crusade of Romanianism appeared at the cemetery and vowed revenge."
-Funeral orations were delivered by Talex and a workers' delegate, Manu; the party song, Imnul cruciat, was played as the casket was lowered into the ground.
+Funeral orations were delivered by Talex and a workers' delegate, Iorgu Manu; the party song, Imnul cruciat, was played as the casket was lowered into the ground.